m4r35n357/ODE-Playground/README.md

 #### CNS Duration Scanning

 Runs a simulation repeatedly with increasing order of integration, for each order showing the simulation time when the deviation threshold is exceeded.
+You can run this to determine the maximum _useful_ integrator order to use, for a given step size

 cns-scan (shell script) ||
 ----------|-----------